camsong/You-Dont-Need-jQuery/README.en-US.md

 ## You Don't Need jQuery

 Frontend environment develops repaidly nowadays, modern browsers have already implemented a great deal of DOM/BOM APIs which are good enough.
-We don't have to learn jQuery from scratch for DOM operations or events.
-In the meantime, thanks to the prevail of frontend library like React, Angular and Vue, manipulating DOM directly becomes anti-pattern, jQuery has never been less important.
+We don't have to learn jQuery from scratch for DOM manipulation or events.
+In the meantime, thanks to the prevail of frontend libraries like React, Angular and Vue, manipulating DOM directly becomes anti-pattern, jQuery has never been less important.
 This project summarized most of the jQuery method alternatives in native implementation, with IE 10+ support.

 ## Catalog